Swaptoshi/swaptoshi-service/docs/build_from_source.md

-# Build Lisk Service from Source
+# Build Klayr Service from Source

-Building and running Lisk Service from source is an alternative way to run it on the server or development environment.
+Building and running Klayr Service from source is an alternative way to run it on the server or development environment.
 This technique is useful on systems whereby there is no possibility of using Docker, and also for development purposes.

 ## Prerequisites

-In order to run a local version of Lisk Service, the following development dependencies listed below have to be installed:
+In order to run a local version of Klayr Service, the following development dependencies listed below have to be installed:

 - [Ubuntu 18.04 LTS Bionic Beaver Development Dependencies](./prerequisites_development_ubuntu.md)
 - [Ubuntu 20.04 LTS Focal Fossa Development Dependencies](./prerequisites_development_ubuntu.md)